Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 * Sales, Service (logged in pages) - split on Commercial and Private
 * Claims, many teams, most in Bratislava
 * Builders and Mobile App
-* All NO teams are coupled with DK
+* All NO teams are coupled with DK, but also many in DK (and some in Poland)
-* SE team is alone
+* SE team is alone (here and in Stockholm)
+* Pension sits across the street, their own AS, but share a lot
 * We work often with Team Platform for getting stuff online
 * We work often with Team Security for logged in things, ++